-The Sting centers on Johnny Hooker (Robert Redford) and Henry Gondorff (Paul Newman), who recruit an experienced team of grifters to pull off a big con against crime boss Doyle Lonnegan.
+The Sting centers on Johnny Hooker (played by Robert Redford) and Henry Gondorff (played by Paul Newman), who recruit an experienced team of grifters to pull off a big con against crime boss Doyle Lonnegan.

 One could argue that The Sting established the fundamentals of the heist movie genre.
 Sure, The Italian Job came out a few years before this one, but The Sting took grand steps forward with greater complexity, stronger plot twists, and a solid ending.

 If you long for an expertly crafted caper film that's dripping with style without sacrificing substance, you really ought to check out The Sting.
 It's undoubtedly one of the best heist movies of all time.

 Starring Leonardo DiCaprio, Joseph Gordon-Levitt, Elliot Page